LucoDevro/csuite/docs/guide/install.rst

 .. warning::

-   We do not recommend using this approach as key non-Python dependencies are not available from PyPi and therefore should be installed differently.
+   We do not recommend using this approach as key non-Python dependencies are not available from PyPi and therefore should be installed separately.